kgiszewski/BasecampApiNet/README.md

 //store this locally or globally var api = new BasecampApiFactory().GetApi("account-id", "user", "password");

 If the `api` variable goes out of scope, you'll lose your cache.
-You can wrap it in a Singleton or use a global scope to persist it.
+You can wrap it in a static variable or use a global scope to persist it.

 //get all projects
 api.Projects.GetAll();